Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    Kind of the displayed transaction, in this case an authorization transaction.

 - *Connection ID*
-   Name of the connection.
+   Connection identification number.
+The ID number is automatically assigned by the system.

 - *Created At*
-   Date and time, on which the payment service provider has created the authorization transaction. <!---Stimmt das?
+   Date and time, on which the payment service provider has created the transaction. <!---Stimmt das?
 Oder das Payment?-->

 - *Modified At*
-   Date and time, on which the payment service provider has modified authorization transaction.
+   Date and time, on which the payment service provider has modified the transaction.

 - *Currency*
    Currency in which the payment will be posted.